About Me

 I occasionally write cryptic crosswords, and I introduced the crossword corpus I’m (very slowly!) building at the inaugural Markup UK conference in 2018.
 In a past life, I completed a DPhil in Anglo-Saxon literature, supervised by Malcolm Godden at Oxford, and then went to work for the Oxford English Dictionary.

-When my brain needs a break I love various kinds of textile crafts, including weaving, crochet, and embroidery.
-I watch sci-fi on TV while I'm crafting, so most of what I make has memories of Bajorans, Battlestars, and baby porgs embedded in it.
+When my brain needs a break I love various kinds of textile crafts, including weaving, crochet, and embroidery, as well as drawing and painting.

 I live in Swansea, in southern Wales, with my husband—a recovering Texan who's learning Welsh.